 The time a grieving person may need doesn’t fit neatly into a bereavement policy, which is more aligned to the actual logistics of burying someone, not processing their death.
 Adam Grant (a WeSpire advisor) and Sheryl Sandberg made a forceful argument that most corporations don’t offer nearly enough time for emotional recovery.
 Whenever possible, let people know you can be flexible and create space for their grief.
 Let employees donate vacation days to each other.
 Offer employee assistance funds to ease some of the financial burdens.
 If you see someone struggling, take them aside and let them know you want to help – or suggest they take a break.
 If you can tell they are struggling significantly, encourage them to seek out professional support.

-The workplace has the opportunity to be a supportive community that helps those who have lost loved ones and aids in their healing.
+The workplace has the opportunity to be a supportive community that helps those who have lost loved ones and aids in their healing while experiencing grief at work.
 It just needs us all to end the conspiracy of silence.

 “Grief is not a disorder, a disease or a sign of weakness.
 It is an emotional, physical and spiritual necessity, the price you pay for love.
 The only cure for grief is to grieve.”Earl Grollman